DelphiWorlds/HowTo/Readme.md

 A collection of demos and code designed to illustrate "how to" do various things, particularly when using the [Kastri library](https://github.com/DelphiWorlds/Kastri).

+## Project configuration

+Demos and other projects that depend on the Kastri library have search paths that include an environment variable user override named `Kastri` (appears as `$(Kastri)` in the paths).
+Either create a user override with the same name which points to your copy of Kastri, or replace the values with the appropriate path.

 ## Support

 ### Issues page